Challenges

 - To keep a date in mind, associate it with an image.
 For example, if you have an appointment in February, think of a heart for Valentine’s Day.
 If your appointment is on a Sunday, think of an ice cream sundae.

-- With your appointment date, time, and event in mind, create a rhyme or song to help you remember it.
+- Create a rhyme or song to help you remember it.
 Don’t worry if it’s silly.
 For a doctor’s appointment on the 29th of the month, rhyme “appointment” with “ointment” and say, “For my appointment, I’ll need 29 ointments.”

 - Think in color.
-One study found color can help organize, compare and recall information.
-If you’re invited to a holiday party, visualize yourself wearing red and green on that date.
+If you’re invited to a 4th of July party, visualize yourself wearing red, white and blue on that date.

 Why